The HulC: Confidence Regions from Convex Hulls

-The proofs of all the main results are provided in the supplementary material.
-The sections and equations of the supplementary file are prefixed with ``S.'' and ``E.'', respectively, for convenience.
+The proofs of all the main results are provided in the supplementary material. {Section~\ref{subsec:union-bound-Wald} provides a discussion on the application of Bonferroni inequality with Wald interval, supplementing HulC method for multivariate parameters in Section~\ref{subsec:multivariate}.} The sections and equations of the supplementary file are prefixed with ``S.'' and ``E.'', respectively, for convenience.
 We provide the code to reproduce the figures in the paper, including an implementation of our methods in R together with Jupyter notebooks illustrating their application at \url{https://github.com/Arun-Kuchibhotla/HulC}.